esa-tu-darmstadt/tapasco/GETTINGSTARTED.md

         	l: rot13
         Your choice:

-6. Next step is to build the composition, `itpc` lists the available _Kernels_ and _Cores_, choose `rot13` via the corresponding key.
+6. Next step is to build the composition, `itapasco` lists the available _Kernels_ and _Cores_, choose `rot13` via the corresponding key.

         Number of instances[> 0]: